 5. Drinkers Are Clumsy, So Watch Out

 There’s nothing wrong with having a few drinks.
 It’s a party, after all.
 But people who have had a few drinks tend to be a little more touchy-feely, especially if there’s a cute pooch running around.
-But the lack of coordination and reduction in motor skills can lead people to be clumsy.
-And they might not be able to react in time if a dog suddenly appears in their path.
+The lack of coordination and reduction in motor skills can also lead people to be clumsy, and they might not be able to react in time if a dog suddenly appears in their path.
 Tripping, stumbling party guests can lead to injuries for pets and humans alike.
 Keep an eye on your guests.
 If they seem to be having one too many, it may be time for the dog to find a safer room to stay in.

 6. Avoid The Hassle

 Your pup isn’t going to have nearly as much fun as you are at a Super Bowl party.
-He doesn’t care about the game or the commercials.
-Instead, just avoid the problems by putting your dog in a safe room with the radio on so he can relax.
-You can even bring him out on leash to say a quick hello to the guests early on before putting him in his safe place.
+They don’t care about the game or the commercials.
+Instead, just avoid the problems by putting your dog in a safe room with the radio on so they can relax.
+You can even bring them out on-leash to say a quick hello to the guests early on before putting them in their safe place.
 That way your buddies can all get their fix of pets and tail wags before the game.
 They’ll probably appreciate not having to worry about your dog, as well.

 Is your dog joining your Super Bowl fun this year?
-What are you doing to keep him safe?
+What are you doing to keep them safe?
 Let us know in the comments below.